solbach/kinova-ros/README.md

 # Notice
-This is a fork of the [original kinova_ros repo by Kinova](https://github.com/Kinovarobotics/kinova-ros).
+This is a fork of the [original kinova-ros repo by Kinova](https://github.com/Kinovarobotics/kinova-ros).
 The purpose of this fork is to migrate the code to ROS Kinetic running on Ubuntu 16.04.

 # Table of Contents
 - [Important](#important)